 North America is the largest market for biomaterials and is expected to grow at CAGR of 5.2% from 2014 to 2019 due to an increase in the aging population.
 Due to rising awareness of biomaterial products in Asia, and increased partnerships and collaborations, the Asian market is expected to grow at a CAGR of 21.5% from 2014 to 2019.

-PAUL TAYLOR is an independent market researcher and analyst focused on the medical industry.
-He previously worked for multinational medical device companies on strategic business and marketing plans.
+PAUL TAYLOR is an independent market researcher and analyst focused on the medical industry working on projects for over 20 years for a variety of prestigious clients including Agilent & Philips Medical Systems, Biomatrix, Inc (Genzyme Corporation), GE Medical Systems (Multiple Projects), Amersham Pharmacia Biotech Limited, Amersham Pharmacia Biotech Limited and Baxter Heathcare.
+He previously worked for multinational medical device and pharmaceutical companies including Bristol-Myers Squibb, Johnson & Johnson and Pfizer on developing and implementing strategic business and marketing plans.
 His predictive analytics knowledge and models of market research data have been used for biopharmaceutical and biotechnology clients.
 He has a bachelor's degree and Ph.D. degree in biochemistry from the University of Liverpool and an MBA degree for Oxford Brookes University.